 We financed our operations primarily through cash generated from our operating activities.
-During FY2016, we did not have any bank borrowings.
-As at 31 March 2015 and 2016, we had cash and cash equivalents of approximately HK\$87.2 million and HK\$50.5 million, respectively, which were cash at banks and in hand.

-As at 31 March 2015 and 2016, the bank deposit of HK\$4.2 million was pledged to a bank for two tenders from Government Logistics Department of Hong Kong as banker's guarantee.
-Such banker's guarantee amounted to HK\$4.2 million (31 March 2015: HK\$4.2 million) and the banking facility granted to the Group amounted to HK\$10.8 million (31 March 2015: HK\$10.8 million), of which HK\$6.6 million was unutilised (31 March 2015: HK\$6.6 million).
+During FY2017, we did not have any bank borrowings.
+As at 31 March 2016 and 2017, we had cash and cash equivalents of approximately HK\$50.5 million and HK\$103.3 million, respectively, which were cash at banks and in hand.
+As at 31 March 2016 and 2017, the bank deposit of HK\$4.2 million and HK\$2.1 million respectively were pledged to a bank for banker's guarantee of performance bonds which is one of the requirements for being an approved contractor of the Government for supplying IT products and provision of related services.
+Such banker's guarantee amounted to HK\$2.1 million (31 March 2016: HK\$4.2 million) and the banking facility granted to the Group amounted to HK\$10.8 million (31 March 2016: HK\$10.8 million), of which HK\$8.7 million was unutilised (31 March 2016: HK\$6.6 million).

-The Group's gearing ratio, which is calculated by total debt (defined as bank and other debts incurred not in the ordinary course of business) divided by total equity, was nil as at 31 March 2016.
+The Group's gearing ratio, which is calculated by total debt (defined as bank and other debts incurred not in the ordinary course of business) divided by total equity, were nil as at 31 March 2016 and 2017.
+Going forward, we intend to use our capital for our operations and the expansion plans as stated in the prospectus of the Company dated 30 March 2016 (the "Prospectus").